Context & Problem

 🎯 Converge Phase:

-3. Concept Development – Moving from literal layouts to strategic visual metaphors
+3. Concept Development – Moving from literal diagrams to strategic visual metaphors

 4. Iterative Refinement – Real-time design and feedback through team critiques

 This systematic approach upskilled designers at all experience levels.
-Instead of gatekeeping knowledge, I made everything transparent—inviting designers to stakeholder sessions and running 1:1 working sessions where we'd work through the framework together, teaching them to break down complex research and explore conceptual directions.
+Instead of gatekeeping knowledge, I made everything transparent—inviting designers to stakeholder meetings and running 1:1 working sessions where we'd work through the framework together, teaching them to break down complex information and explore conceptual directions.

 The Key Shift:

-Instead of asking designers to "color in" wireframes, I started stakeholder meetings with: "How would you explain this research to someone brand new?"
+Instead of asking designers to "color in" wireframes, I reshaped stakeholder meetings to uncover conceptual direction and ask: "How would you explain this blueprint to someone brand new?"
 When stakeholders said things like "chasing money" or "sports strategy," these became rich conceptual territory.
-We transformed these insights into powerful visual metaphors:
+Working alongside designers, I helped translate these insights into powerful visual metaphors:

 I used my background in illustration to help visual designers explore ideas more freely and connect with the "why" behind each framework.
-By thinking through the story together, they began developing stronger conceptual skills.
-This transformed 5-7 designers from wireframe executors into project leaders who now present directly to stakeholders, becoming the foundation for how we solved product challenges day to day.
+By thinking through the story together, they began contributing great ideas to our working sessions.

 Expanding Impact

-These pages were critical to our lead generation strategy.
-But the experience didn’t reflect the value of the content, it was hard to scan, overly dense, and gave users little reason to engage before hitting a locked CTA.
+When the blueprint page redesign appeared on the roadmap, I saw an opportunity to extend our proven collaborative approach to the customer-facing experience.
+These gated pages were the place where the full blueprint with their visual model were published and played an important part in the platform's lead generation strategy.
+However, the experience didn't reflect the quality of the content, it was hard to scan, overly dense and confused users giving them little reason to engage before hitting a locked CTA.

 Impact